-If you're traveling to China for work, on a tour, or visiting for pleasure, chances are the closest you'll come to a bank is an ATM to get some cash.
+If you're traveling to China for work, on a tour, or visiting for pleasure, chances are you will need to withdraw cash.
 You probably won't need to visit an actual bank teller unless you are staying for a longer period of time and have an account in one of the Mainland's banks.
 Instead, you will most likely visit an ATM machine.

-Theoretically, ATMs are open 24 hours a day, seven days a week, but that doesn't mean that you'll necessarily be successful with a foreign card in the machine when banks are closed; for that, you will need to find an ATM that has a label that says it only accepts foreign cards, usually found in shopping centers and popular tourist spots.
+Theoretically, ATMs are open 24 hours a day, seven days a week, but that doesn't mean that you will necessarily be successful with a foreign card in the machine when banks are closed.

-If you do find yourself in need of actually going inside and visiting a bank, you'll find hours similar to what you're used to at home, with the exception of larger branches being open on the weekends.
-Banks in major Chinese cities are open at least six days a week from approximately 9 a.m. to 5 p.m., with the exception of some banks that close or operated with a limited staff during lunchtime which runs from noon until 2 in the afternoon.
-If you need to use banking services, it's safest to go on a weekday before or after lunchtime.
+If you do find yourself in need of actually going inside and visiting a bank, the hours of China's banks are similar to what you are used to at home, with the exception of larger branches being open on the weekends.
+Banks in major Chinese cities are open at least six days a week from approximately 9 a.m. until 5 p.m., with the exception of some banks that close or operated with a limited staff during lunchtime which runs from noon until 2 in the afternoon.
+If you need to use banking services, your best and safest bet is to go on a weekday before or after lunchtime.

 Each year the government announces the holiday schedule.
-So while you might know that Chinese New Year falls on February 8 for a particular year, you can assume that the "official" holiday will include Chinese New Year's Eve Day, Chinese New Year, and the day after while the "public" holiday could be a whole week—it's confusing.
+So while you might know that Chinese New Year falls on February 8 for a particular year, you can assume that the "official" holiday will include Chinese New Year's Eve Day, Chinese New Year Day, and the day after while the "public" holiday could run for an entire week.

-Generally, banks are closed on the government's mandated "official" holidays that usually include the Western Calendar's New Year, which falls on January 1st each year, Chinese New Year holidays around the first day of the first month of the Lunar Calendar (usually in January or February), and Qing Ming or Tomb Sweeping Day usually during the first week of April.
+Generally, banks are closed on the government's mandated "official" holidays that usually include the Western Calendar's New Year, which falls on January 1st each year, Chinese New Year, which falls around the first day of the first month of the Lunar Calendar, which is usually in January or February, and Qing Ming or Tomb Sweeping Day, which is typically celebrated during the first week of April.